 Who exactly is considered to be a family member varies by country.
 For example, in some countries you must be married to your partner to fall under a reciprocal healthcare agreement.
 In other countries that is not necessary.
 Ask your local health insurer for information on who exactly is considered a family member.

-Why do I have to pay a contribution?
+Why do I have to pay a premium?

 If the reciprocal healthcare agreement applies to your situation, you are legally obliged to register with the CAK to arrange your health insurance abroad.

 For health insurance via the CAK you must pay an insurance premium.
 In most cases, the organisation that pays your benefit or pension will automatically withhold this amount.
 You do not have to make a separate payment for this premium.